longhorn/website/content/docs/1.5.0/snapshots-and-backups/backup-and-restore/set-backup-target.md

 1. Create a new container in [Azure Blob Storage Service](https://portal.azure.com/)

-2. Before configuring a Azure Blob Storage backupstore, create a Kubernetes secret with a name such as `azblob-secret` in the namespace where Longhorn is placed (`longhorn-system` by default).
-The secret must be created in the `longhorn-system` namespace for Longhorn to access it.
+2. Before configuring an Azure Blob Storage backup store, create a Kubernetes secret with a name such as `azblob-secret` in the namespace where Longhorn is installed (`longhorn-system`).
+The secret must be created in the same namespace for Longhorn to access it.

   - The Account Name will be the `AZBLOB_ACCOUNT_NAME` field in the secret.
   - The Account Secret Key will be the `AZBLOB_ACCOUNT_KEY` field in the secret.